-In cases of concentrations subject to pre-merger control, the implementation of the transaction is prohibited until the Commission issues a decision:
+For concentrations subject to pre-merger control, the implementation of the transaction is prohibited until the Commission issues a decision:

-- approving the transaction under article 8(3) of the Competition Law within 30 days of the notification of the transaction (Phase I decision); - approving the transaction after an in-depth investigation (with or without conditions) within 90 days of the initiation of Phase II proceedings, according to article 8(4), (5), (6) and (8) of the Competition Law (Phase II decision); - approving the transaction before a 90-day term following the initiation of Phase II proceedings has expired without the issuance of a prohibitive decision (deemed clearance), according to article 8(6) of the Competition Law; and - prohibiting the transaction within 90 days of the initiation of Phase II proceedings, according to article 8(6) of the Competition Law.
+- · approving the transaction: - under article 8(3) of Law No. 3959/2011 on the Protection of Free Competition, as amended (the Competition Law) within 30 days of the notification of the transaction (Phase I decision); - after an in-depth investigation (with or without conditions) within 90 days of the initiation of Phase II proceedings, according to article 8(4), (5), (6) and (8) of the Competition Law (Phase II decision); or - before a 90-day term following the initiation of Phase II proceedings has expired without the issuance of a prohibitive decision (deemed clearance), according to article 8(6) of the Competition Law; or - prohibiting the transaction within 90 days of the initiation of Phase II proceedings, according to article 8(6) of the Competition Law.

-In a 2014 case, the Commission dealt with an acquisition of joint control, approved back in 2012, in the form of veto rights awarded to the 49 per cent shareholder by virtue of a shareholders' agreement and examined whether the concentration had been implemented before the issuance of its approving decision while it should have been suspended.
+In a 2014 case, the Commission dealt with an acquisition of joint control that had been approved in 2012 in the form of veto rights awarded to the 49 per cent shareholder by virtue of a shareholders' agreement and examined whether the concentration had been implemented before the issuance of its approving decision when it should have been suspended.
 According to the facts, on the same day that the shareholders' agreement was signed and even before the submission of the notification to the Commission, the shareholders' meeting of the target company had elected a new board of directors comprising directors appointed by both parties in conformity with the shareholders' agreement.

-From the evidence submitted to it, the Commission found that although the board had been elected by the shareholders' meeting and had convened at a meeting to constitute itself into a corporate body before the issuance of the Commission's approving decision, it had not thereafter exercised any of its powers: a month after its election, the shareholders' meeting of the target company revoked its decision electing such board with retroactive effect since its election.
-The Commission thus concluded that the joint control had not been actually implemented and refrained from imposing fines for early implementation of the concentration to the shareholders of the target company.
+From the evidence submitted to it, the Commission found that, although the board had been elected by the shareholders' meeting and had convened at a meeting to constitute itself into a corporate body before the issuance of the Commission's approving decision, it had not thereafter exercised any of its powers.
+A month after its election, the shareholders' meeting of the target company revoked its decision to elect such a board with retroactive effects since its election.
+The Commission thus concluded that joint control had not been actually implemented and refrained from imposing fines for early implementation of the concentration to the shareholders of the target company.

 The issue of suspension of the implementation of a transaction came up in a 2018 decision dealing with the acquisition of sole control.
 In that case, the parties had notified to the Commission their non-binding memorandum of understanding providing for the sale of 100 per cent of the shares of the target company by the seller to the acquiring undertaking.
-A few days later, they signed and submitted to the Commission the sale and purchase agreement according to which the seller sold and delivered the shares to the acquiring undertaking, the latter paid to the seller a big portion of the purchase price and the board members of the target company had handed their written resignations to the acquiring company.
+A few days later, they signed and submitted to the Commission the sale and purchase agreement, according to which the seller sold and delivered the shares to the acquiring undertaking, the latter paid to the seller a big portion of the purchase price and the board members of the target company had handed their written resignations to the acquiring company.